arrow-kt/arrow-site/docs/docs/learn-by-example/1-writing-an-initial-program/README.md

 Every time we create a user, the database internal state will change.
 If we keep in mind that the `createUser` function could be **called from multiple places** in our program, this encoding would make it hard for us the developers to track down what the state of our program is at any point in time.

-Overall, we are introducing ambiguity in our program provoked by a **"side effect"**, which makes the program non deterministic.
+Overall, we are introducing ambiguity in our program provoked by a [**"side effect"**](https://en.wikipedia.org/wiki/Side_effect_(computer_science)), which makes the program [non-deterministic](https://en.wikipedia.org/wiki/Nondeterministic_algorithm).
 That blocks our ability to apply *local reasoning* over pieces of logic relying on it.
-And if we can't reason about those atomic pieces, we will not be able to reason over bigger logics relying on them, and ultimately over our program as a whole.
+And if we can't reason about those atomic pieces, we will not be able to reason over bigger programs relying on them, and ultimately over our system as a whole.

 Finally, we have a second side effect imposed by the `generateId()` function.
 That function returns a different value every time we call it, so it is impure by definition.